-As a result of these changes, more Deaf/HH students are attending their local public school where they receive support services from itinerant teachers.
-The term "itinerant" reflects the work model for these educational specialists, in that they usually have a caseload of students in one or several school districts.
-They travel among these schools to work with their students individually to support their mainstream education.
-Itinerant TOD/HH’s also provide support for students regarding self-advocacy skills, self-concept, communication, social skills and transition.
-Additionally, an itinerant TOD/HH provides ongoing support and consultation to school staff and parents.
-Specific services are based on the needs of the student and usually documented in the student's Individual Education Plan (IEP).
-In this section, an overview of the work of itinerant teachers is provided.
-The information is intended for mainstream instructors, Deaf/HH students and their parents, school administrators, and professionals who may provide specialized services for these students.
+As mainstreaming has become the predominant model for education for Deaf/HH students, more students are attending their local public school where they receive support services from staff referred to as “Itinerant” teachers.
+The term "itinerant" reflects the work model for these educational specialists, in that they usually have a caseload of students in several different school programs or districts.
+They travel among these schools to work with students on academic, communication, and self-advocacy skills, and provide support and consultation to school staff and parents.
+Specific services are based on the needs of the student and are usually documented in the student's Individual Education Plan (IEP).